-- To understand why each of the DA ingredients are important, let's first look at how they are used.
-This will depend upon the DA method implemented. - Different DA methods will be described over the following days - Here we will give the basic idea of the Kalman equations.
-This assumes that the errors in the observation and background are Gaussian and unbiased and is the foundation of many methods.
+To understand why each of the DA ingredients are important, let's first look at how they are used.
+This will depend upon the DA method implemented.

+Different DA methods will be described over the following days.

+Here we will give the basic idea of the Kalman equations that form the basis of many DA methods.
+This assumes that the errors in the observation and background are Gaussian and unbiased.